namit-rai/FIFA-World-Cup-Prediction-Analysis/README.md

 https://github.com/namit-rai/FIFA-World-Cup-Prediction-Analysis/blob/main/WorldCups.csv

+# Tools Used
+Python and Power BI were utilized for data cleaning, analysis, and visualization.

 # Dataset Sourced From: Unified Mentor

 # Time Range
 Data was collected from World Cups held between 1930 and 2014.